-Taja Will is a queer, Chilean adoptee, performer, choreographer, therapist and restorative justice facilitator.
-Their approach integrates improvisation, somatic modalities, text and vocals in contemporary performance.
-Taja's aesthetic is one of spontaneity, bold choice making, sonic and kinetic partnership and the ability to move in relationship to risk and intimacy.
-They explore visceral connections to current socio-cultural realities through feminine archetypes and everyday magic.
+Taja Will (pronouns Taja/they) is a queer, Latinx (Chilean) adoptee, performer, choreographer, somatic therapist and Healing Justice practitioner based in the Twin Cities (MN), on ancestral Dakota lands of Wahpekute and Anishinabewaki.
+Taja’s approach integrates improvisation, somatic modalities, text and vocals in contemporary performance.
+Will’s work explores visceral connections to current socio-cultural realities through ritual, archetypes and everyday magic.

 Ideas in Motion: 21st Century Dance Practices (2020)